ohast/postinstall/README.md

 3. Connect via RDP:
    - Use the IP address displayed at the end of the script
    - Login with your username, password, AND the 6-digit code from your authenticator app

+4. Using Verus Wallet:
+   - The wallet will start with a pre-synced blockchain (thanks to the bootstrap)
+   - You can start using the wallet immediately with minimal wait time
+   - The script installs the latest available version, always keeping you up-to-date

 ## Repository Structure